-Our latest book, THE LANGUAGE OF THE LANDSCAPE – A Journey into Lake District History has had an enormous effect on the way I look at the landscape in Dentdale, where I have lived for just over twelve years.
-There’s no doubt I will always be an off-comer, but during that time I have gradually accumulated local knowledge which has helped my sense of belonging.
+Our latest book, THE LANGUAGE OF THE LANDSCAPE – A Journey into Lake District History, has had an enormous effect on the way I look at the landscape in Dentdale, where I have lived for just over twelve years.
+I will always be an ‘off-comer’, but during that time I have accumulated enough local knowledge to give me a sense of belonging.
 Once I learnt the names of some of the local farming families, the cycle of the farming year and discovered which was the ‘money’ side of the dale as opposed to the ‘money’ side, I found I could begin to speak the language of the place.

 Here are some extracts from recent reviews.